jnozzi/cocoadev.com/markdown/HowToRetainMenuItemInWindowMenu.md

 ----

-Change your window to a General/NSPanel (or tell it to     setExcludedFromWindowsMenu:YES) and add your own menu item to the Window menu for your window.
+Change your window to a NSPanel (or tell it to     setExcludedFromWindowsMenu:YES) and add your own menu item to the Window menu for your window.

 ----